AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Here the type `Query` is the root query as it's the first (only) parameter passed to `MustRun()`.
-Now you can send a `hero` query to the server which returns a `Character`.
+With this service running you can post a `hero` query to the server which returns a `Character`.
 The `Character` object can be queried for its name and for a list of friends.
 Try this query:

 ```graphql
 {